oli-lang/oli/README.md

 # Oli

-> Minimalist sintax with DSL free-keywords for general purpose description and configuration files
+> Minimalist sintax to build DSL for general purpose description and configuration files

 > **work in progress**